stanford-crfm/helm/docs/downloading_raw_results.md

 gsutil -m rsync -r $GCS_BENCHMARK_OUTPUT_PATH/runs/$SUITE_VERSION $LOCAL_BENCHMARK_OUTPUT_PATH/runs/$SUITE_VERSION
 ```

-## Web browser
+## GCS browser

-If you wish to view the data in the web browser without downloading it, you can use the [GCS browser](https://console.cloud.google.com/storage/browser/crfm-helm-public).
+If you wish to explore the raw data files in the web browser without downloading it, you can use the [GCS browser](https://console.cloud.google.com/storage/browser/crfm-helm-public).
 Note that this requires logging into any Google account and agreeing to the Google Cloud Platform Terms of Service.